Just We Two – A New Musical

 Dennis Chandler’s Dedication

-As the composer of this musical, Dennis will dedicate its World Premiere to the wonderfully generous teachers he has had.
+As the composer of this musical, Dennis dedicated this debut to the wonderfully generous teachers he has had.
+Here is his BACK STORY….

-This musician has had a crazy quilt of life experiences.
-But, that’s why he feels blessed to be able to make ALL the music he loves and in the VARIOUS styles that he loves.
+Musician Chandler has had a crazy quilt of life experiences.
+But, it is why he feels blessed to be able to make ALL the music he loves and in the VARIOUS styles that he loves.
 That’s due, in no small part, to the following folks he met along his way in the world.

-First, as a very young performer in the schoolyards of Cleveland… Dennis was taught stage presence, blocking and entertaining-in-general by his first show business coach and mentor ARLENE BLANK RICH.
-She was the director of “KYW ROADSHOW” back when student-Dennis joined that youthful troupe.
-Being it was his formative years Dennis Chandler aka “The Ed-U-Tainer” feels he owes it all to her; this enjoyment of “Educating While Entertaining“.
-Arlene, by the way is also known as Mrs. BERNI RICH.
-He is the famed local photographer who was first to photograph BARBRA STREISAND during her early days of performing.
+First, as a very young performer in the schoolyards of Cleveland… Dennis was taught stage presence, blocking and entertaining-in-general by his first show business coach and mentor Arlene Blank Rich.
+She was the director of “KYW Road Show” back when student-Dennis joined that youthful troupe.
+Being it was his formative years Dennis Chandler aka “The Ed-U-Tainer” feels he owes it all to her; this enjoyment of “Educating While Entertaining”.

 Back to About Being Blessed With Good Teachers

-Now as he hopes his musicals will be mounted, composer-Dennis also dedicates them to another special group of talent.
+So composer Chandler asked to dedicate all this to another special group of talent.
 These folks coached him, but in a different way.
-To explain, it was in 1990, at the National Leukemia Telethon, that he first met the following stars of stage, screen, television and the written word … the late, great Steve Allen, his wife Jayne Meadows, along with Florence Henderson, Shirley Jones and her husband Marty Ingels.
-They were there as show hosts, helping to raise funds for cancer research.
+To explain, in 1990 we were invited to appear on the National Leukemia Telethon.
+We met the following stars of stage, screen, television and the written word … the late, great Steve Allen, his wife Jayne Meadows, along with Florence Henderson, Shirley Jones and her husband Marty Ingels.
+They were some of the telethon hosts who were helping to raise funds for cancer research.

-“Just We Two – A New Musical” had its World Premier at the new beautiful “Theatre at Tallmadge High” here in Ohio.
-Both nights of this two day out-of-town try-out in Tallmadge drew standing ovations and soaring hopes to take the show all the way to Broadway.
-Thank you to director Frank Chaff, the talented cast of grade schoolers, high schoolers, young college and community actors who helped present this musical.
-Finally, for “Spot On” accompaniment… we again give Kudos to the following professional musicians: drummer John Mosconi, bassist Dan Horswell and guitarist Michael Dragas Jr. Your time, talent and tenaciousness are appreciated, still.
+“Just We Two – A New Musical” (By the way, why the playwright chose to call it “new” escapes us for it was started soo long ago and it has been almost fours years since it’s staging?)
+But, it did have it at the state-of-the-art “Theatre at Tallmadge High” here in Ohio.
+Both nights of that two day out-of-town try-out in Tallmadge drew standing ovations and soaring hopes to take the show all the way to Broadway.
+By the way, a shoutout of “Thanks” to director Frank Chaff, the talented cast of grade schoolers, high schoolers, young college and community actors who helped present this musical.
+Finally, for their spot on accompaniment, we give Kudos to the following professional musicians: drummer John Mosconi, bassist Dan Horswell and guitarist Michael Dragas, Jr. Your time, talent and tenaciousness are appreciated, still.

-Now what’s needed next?
-Angels of the New York theatre-type (can you say Tom Hanks, Oprah, Whoopie or Harvey as in Fierstein?) … OR… grants as in the Genius-type grants (can you say MacArthur Grant?)
+So what’s needed next?
+Angels of the New York theater-type (can you say Tom Hanks, Oprah, Whoopie or Harvey as in Fierstein?) … OR… grants as in the Genius-type grants (can you say MacArthur Grant?)

-Take away lessons from this?
+Back to about those out-of-town two-day tryouts at the Tallmadge Theatre.
+What was the takeaway lesson from them?
 Can’t tell yet.
 Waiting for the movie to come out.
-Literally, for there was a two-camera setup (but maybe editing takes longer these days).
+Literally, for there was a two-camera setup.
 Film doesn’t lie.
 Put another way, “the proof is in the pudding”.
 Dennis says he’d like his dose… he can take it.
 (THAT, we know.)
 ‘Tis said, “We die daily” (that’s how we grow).
+Maybe the film was lost at the drugstore, as old-timers used to say.

 Currently… STILL A GOOD PREMISE: THIS PLAY is based on a situation EVERYONE CAN RELATE TO.
 A loved one lying in a bed in a hospital room.
 The play begins with family members coming into the room to visit.
 They are then seen one by one, pondering and reflecting upon their life together with the patient.
 Emotions come back in flashbacks, emotions come in the moment.
 They lament.
 They cajole.
 They sing their hearts out with their respective “SHOUDA-WOULDA-COUDAS”.
 Again, everyone will relate to this play.